Malaria Connectivity

 University of Washington

 Connectivity describes parasite dispersal between infectious bites.
-If we traced one parasite gene backwards in time, through a sequence of bites, the parasites would move in mosquitoes between one pair of bites, and they would move in humans between the other.
+If we traced a parasite gene backwards in time, through a sequence of bites in alternating mosquito and human hosts, the parasites would move around.
+We need in mosquitoes between one pair of bites, and they would move in humans between the other.
 Here, we develop formulas that describe connectivity in meta-population models.